Lewis Tompkins Hose Company No. 1 Firehouse: History

-Newburgh, and commanded a lovely view up and down the river.
-He died at his home on the 9th day of January, 1894.

-Lewis Tompkins Hose Company

 Beacon Engine Company was organized in the Village of Matteawan on October 5, 1886.
 In the winter of 1886 in the village of Fishkill Landing, Beacon's second fire company, the Lewis Tompkins Hose Company was organized.
 Much of the funding came from Lewis Tompkins, who owned the Dutchess Hat Works in Fishkill Landing.
 The first piece of rolling stock to be used by the company was an 1886 hand drawn hose cart which soon outlived its usefulness.
 Upon the death of Tompkins in 1894, members of the company decided to name it in his honor.

 The 1886 hand drawn hose cart apparatus was replaced in 1903 with a horse-drawn wagon.
 This wagon was drawn by Ben, a large greyish-white horse that served for fifteen years before retiring.
 Tompkins Hose the only Fire Company in either Fishkill-on-the-Hudson or Matteawan to own a firehorse, while the others companies had to obtain one as needed from one of the local stables.
 Ben was replaced in 1918 when the company became the proud possessor of a shiny red Ahrens-Fox fire engine.
 Ben was later buried in Glenham.